worldamazing/plan/README.md

 - [**Devlopers**](docs/join/devlopers.md)[sic]: Calling on software developers to bring their technical skills and creative problem-solving to help us craft the digital tools and platforms that will power our global initiatives.

 ## Global Positions
-> Alongside the essential positions required to upgrade and update world civilization, below are new roles that are planned as the GI unfolds.
+> Alongside the essential positions required to upgrade and update world civilization, many new roles are also planned to foster a proactive and engaged global community.

 - [**World Pizza Party Organizer**](docs/job/pizza-party-organizer.md): Facilitator of an annual global extravaganza where participants from every corner of the world enjoy a slice of pizza.
 This role not only fills bellies but fosters a sense of community and shared dreams for a more connected and joyous future.